oybcst/oybcst.github.io/_sources/kmz.md

 - On the left panel, click the `>` to expand the options.
 By default, the only layer shown is average salinity for January.
 - Scroll down to see all the layers.
 - Deselect the current layer before selecting another layer.
-- Video ends showing Average salinity Jul and adding borders, places, and roads layers.
+- Video ends showing average salinity Jul and adding borders, places, and roads layers.